dmitrykazhdan/GP-DNN-Hybrids/README.md

-# GP-DNN-Hybrids
+# Using Gaussian Processes for Deep Neural Network Predictive Uncertainty Estimation

-This projects explores a way of extracting uncertainty estimates from DNNs by combining them with Gaussian Process Classifiers, producing hybrid models.
+This projects explores a way of extracting uncertainty estimates from Deep Neural Networks (DNNs) by combining them with Gaussian Process
+Classifiers (GPCs), producing hybrid models.
 Results obtained from this project demonstrate that these hybrid models achieve high predictive accuracy on normal samples, whilst reporting high uncertainty on noisy samples.
 Furthermore, this project demonstrates that uncertainty estimations of these hybrid models may be used for adversarial sample detection.

+Further details can be found in the corresponding [report](https://github.com/dmitrykazhdan/GP-DNN-Hybrids/blob/master/report.pdf).

 ## Setup